 The AYF program does not organize a group flight, so you are responsible for making your own travel arrangements.
-You are firmly expected to arrive in Freiburg on Monday, September 1, 2014, which for most participants will mean departing on Sunday, August 31, 2014.
-The first orientation event will be held on the evening of Monday, September 1.
+You are firmly expected to arrive in Freiburg on Thursday, September 1, 2016, which for most participants will mean departing on Wednesday, August 31, 2016.
+The first orientation event will be held on the evening of Tuesday, September 1.
 Please remember to turn in your completed "travel information form" to your study abroad office by the deadline set by your home university staff.

-Note: Should your luggage get lost in transit, feel free to provide the airline with the AYF mailing address (Academic Year in Freiburg, Albert-Ludwigs-Universität - Poststelle, Universitätsstraße 3, 79098 Freiburg) and telephone contact information (use 0170 - 571 88 78, Ulli Struve's cell phone).
-Late delivery of your luggage at your dorm would be quite difficult, since you will be busy with orientation activities and not at home to wait for the airline courier.
+Note: Should your luggage get lost in transit, feel free to provide the airline with the AYF mailing address (Academic Year in Freiburg, Albert-Ludwigs-Universität - Poststelle, Platz der Universität 3, 79098 Freiburg) and telephone contact information (use 0170 - 571 88 78, Ulli Struve's cell phone).
+Late delivery of your luggage at your dorm would be quite difficult since you will be busy with orientation activities and not at home to wait for the airline courier.
 Upon arrival in Freiburg, inform Ulli Struve that you are dealing with lost luggage so that he can assist with additional arrangements as needed.